NHV33/NoBSQR.js/README.md

-# VanillaQR clientside javascript QR code generator
+# noBSqr client-side javascript QR code generator

-A small javascript file for creating qr codes on the fly using the HTML5 Canvas element.
-By default VanillaQR.js will output a canvas element as it's domElement.
-If the canvas element and 2d context is not supported, it will create a table instead.
-Tables will not be able to output images so be sure to check that the image element exists.
+A fork of Chuck Fairy's Vanilla.js, which is a small javascript file that runs client-side and outputs QR codes using the HTML5 Canvas element or tables for support with legacy browsers.

+New Features:
+- Border width can now be updated dynamically (HTML canvas & tables).
+- The QR code URL/text string can be displayed above, below, or over the QR code (HTML canvas only).
+- When URL/text is displayed over the QR code, error correction is automatically set to maximum.
+- The dots composing the QR code can be rendered with rounded corners.
+- If noBorder is set as true, then borderWidth is set to 0 (and vice versa).
+- Borders less than 20px force the URL/text to display over the QR code.

 ## How to use